WilberC1219/password-sharing-tool/README.md

 ### Users table

-- The "Users" table contains records for all users.
+- The `Users` table contains records for all users.

 | Column     | Type         | Constraints          | Description                            |
 | ---------- | ------------ | -------------------- | -------------------------------------- |